oborchers/Fast_Sentence_Embeddings/README.md

 - [Visualizing 100,000 Amazon Products](https://towardsdatascience.com/vis-amz-83dea6fcb059)
 - [Sentence Embeddings.
 Fast, please!](https://towardsdatascience.com/fse-2b1ffa791cf9)

-**fse** implements five algorithms for sentence embeddings.
-You can choose between *unweighted sentence averages*, *smooth inverse frequency averages*, *unsupervised smooth inverse frequency averages*, *max pooling*, and *hierarchical max pooling*.
+**fse** implements multiple algorithms for sentence embeddings.
+You can choose between *unweighted sentence averages*, *smooth inverse frequency averages*, *unsupervised smooth inverse frequency averages*, and *max pooling*.
+All models support hierarchical estimation, similar to convolutional filters in CNNs.

 Key features of **fse** are:

 **[X]** Up to 500.000 sentences / second (1)

-**[X]** Supports Average, SIF, uSIF, MaxPooling, and Hierarchical MaxPooling Embeddings
+**[X]** Supports Average, SIF, uSIF, and MaxPooling Embeddings

+**[X]** All models can be estimated as hierarchical models (with window size and stride)

 **[X]** Full support for Gensims Word2Vec and all other compatible classes